 Specific Learning Outcomes

-Devise and use problem solving strategies to explore situations mathematically (guess and check, be systematic).
+Devise and use problem solving strategies to explore situations mathematically (draw, use equipment)

 Description of Mathematics

 This problem involves sorting objects into categories and then counting them.
 This experience is the foundation for displaying data in pictograms.

 Kelly likes looking for insects in the garden.
 These are all the insects that she saw one afternoon.
 Can you help her display them so that she can tell her friends what she saw in the garden?

 - Talk about the types of insects that you might see if you looked in the garden.
 As the students name the insects in this problem display them on the board.